inhumatesystems/rti-client/cpp/README.md

 This is the C++ client for the Inhumate RTI
 (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/suite/).

+See the Inhumate Suite [documentation](https://docs.inhumatesystems.com/) for more in-depth topics and an overview of the software suite.

+Note: If you're planning on integrating Unreal Engine, there's [a plugin](https://docs.inhumatesystems.com/integrations/unreal/) specifically for that.

 ## Installing

 Pre-compiled binaries are available in two flavors: